nfreq/ktune/README.md

 # ktune - Sim2Real Toolkit

-**ktune** is a command-line toolkit for actuator parameter tuning and simulation-to-reality (Sim2Real) validation.
+**ktune** is a command-line utility for actuator tuning and simulation-to-reality (Sim2Real) validation.
 It enables running standardized motion tests (sine, step, chirp) simultaneously in simulation and hardware, providing quantitative comparison for actuator dynamics and control performance.

 ## Features